Learn the basics of process documentation & some helpful tips to set one up for success.

 Outputs: Allowed those most involved in the project to take a step back and reflect on trends, patterns, opportunities, and warning signs, and to adjust their approach

 Process documentation training is a series of practical lessons to help employees develop skills for documenting processes.
 Adequate training enables workers to maximize their time and effort when introducing new or updating existing processes.
-General process documentation training includes courses on effective communication and problem solving, among others.
+Training for general process documentation includes courses on effective communication and problem solving, among others.

-iAuditor by SafetyCulture is a web and mobile app platform that allows teams to keep a record of everyday operations through completing digital checklists and forms.
+SafetyCulture is a digital platform and process documentation software that allows teams to keep a record of everyday operations by completing digital checklists and forms.

-During process discovery, iAuditor can serve as an excellent data mining tool, as it allows you to not only monitor the performance of employees in executing a process in real time, it also reveals flagged issues associated with it and the corrective actions they took. iAuditor also saves all process documents securely in the cloud.
+During process discovery, SafetyCulture can serve as an excellent data mining tool, as it allows you to not only monitor the performance of employees in executing a process in real-time but also reveals flagged issues associated with it and the corrective actions they took.
+SafetyCulture also saves all process documents securely in the cloud.
 Having your documents stored on the web, allows you to easily access and share documents with the people in your organization.
 Templates can be created, updated, and scheduled for employees, this allows easy maintenance and standardization across teams.

 Jai Andales is a content writer and researcher for SafetyCulture since 2018.
 As a content specialist, she creates well-researched articles about health and safety topics.
 She is also passionate about empowering businesses to utilize technology in building a culture of safety and quality.